Just Say No to Google Opportunism

-Arguing that’s it’s enough to fight for the few breadcrumbs Google is leaving for us while talking most for itself is also pretty selfish.
+Arguing that it’s enough to fight for the few breadcrumbs Google is leaving for us while taking most of it for itself is also pretty selfish.

 What happened with Google Shopping is that Google has over the years pushed down most of the other [shopping] search engines and now capitalizes on being on top itself.

 It’s no accident that Google is under scrutiny by lawmakers all over the world and it’s not just “bashing”.

 Imagine one company owning the global transport system and making you pay for it over night.
 How dystopian.

 Google Controls Traffic – It Doesn’t Create it